 Curriculum & Assessment

-Pupils entering The Avenue School at nursery age will follow an adapted Early Years curriculum until they reach the age of 8 years.
-At this point, teachers and parents will decide which of three curriculum pathways is most suitable for pupils; The Nurture and Engagement Pathway, The Practical and Life Skills Pathway or The Work Experience and Academic Pathway.
+Pupils entering The Avenue School at nursery age will follow an adapted Early Years curriculum on until they reach the age of 8 years.
+At this point, teachers and parents will decide which of three curriculum pathways is most suitable for pupils; Green Pathway, Purple Pathway or Yellow Pathway.
 The curriculum selected will depend upon the pupil's barriers to learning, their needs and long-term goals.

 We avoid rigid placement within a pathway and movement between pathways is possible following re-evaluation of a pupil’s needs and progress.
 Each curriculum pathway is enriched through therapeutic interventions, the performing arts, outside learning opportunities and employee encounters or work experience.
 In addition, objectives for lessons for some pupils may be taken from ASDAN Life Skills Challenge, Read, Write Inc., Maths No Problem, or the National Curriculum.

 The aim of assessment at The Avenue School is to build an accurate picture of every young person’s learning.
 The data we generate allows us to think deeply about pupils’ learning and guides teachers in planning the next steps of their teaching.

 Assessment is a server of our curriculum and guides us as we think about what we want our pupils to learn and how we can best teach this.
 We have confidence in the quality of our teaching because our assessment data indicates that our pupils are developing holistically and in line with the expected outcomes for each of our three curriculum pathways.